soubhatta/OIBSIP/README.md

 # OIBSIP
-Projects on Data Science Internship
+Projects on Data Science Internship and Web Development Internship